Tmaň: Etymology

-The name is derived from the personal name Tman, meaning "Tman's (court)".
+The name Tmaň is derived from the personal name Tman, meaning "Tman's (court)".

 Geography

 Tmaň is located about 6 km south of Beroun and 30 km southwest of Prague.
 It lies in the Hořovice Uplands.
 The highest point is the hill Lejškov at 487 m above sea level.
-In the municipality is a set of several small fishponds, supplied by a nameless brook.
+In the municipality is a set of several small fishponds, supplied by a nameless stream.
 The municipal territory extends into the Český kras Protected Landscape Area in the east.

 History

 The first written mention of Tmaň is from 1170.
 From 1315 at the latest, the village was divided into two parts with different owners.
 The eastern part was owned by the church and the western part was owned by nobility.